 Is Color a Physical or Chemical Property?

 Color is a physical property.
 Why?
 Because determining the color of a material does not involve any chemical experiments or changes.
 Color is the result of some wavelengths of light being absorbed by the material and other wavelengths being reflected.
 For example, a material might absorb some green and blue light with the result that the material looks reddish.
 If it absorbs all shades equally, the material looks gray or black.
 If it reflects all light, it looks white.
-Color can help identify a material and, while it is a physical property, it can be used together with chemical experiments when the experiments produce a known material with a specific color.
+Color often becomes a more complicated property when color changes and energetic emission of color is involved.

 Melting point is a physical property.
 Melting does not involve a chemical change.
 The melting point is the temperature at which a solid changes to a liquid.
 You can find it by heating a solid material and recording the temperature at which it melts.
 Typically, the temperature steadily rises until it reaches the melting point of the material.
 At this point, the temperature rises more slowly or even stops as the material absorbs the heat to produce the melting.
 When all the material has melted, the temperature continues to rise.
 In addition to the melting point, the heat of fusion for the material can be found if the heat added while the temperature remained steady is measured.